An action undertaken when a recommendation, advice or instruction is given or received

 to reduce costs and improve our budget by reducing items being stored

-ensure that risk is managed by the removal of old data and information
+ensure that risk is managed by the removal of old data, information and records

 more efficient businesses systems and processes.

 You do need to demonstrate why you deleted information.
-That's why there are tools and processes, such as Retention & Disposal Schedules, that sets out when we can lawfully get rid of government information.
+That's why there are tools and processes, such as retention and disposal schedules, that sets out when we can lawfully get rid of government information.

-These schedules are comprehensive but very technical and you should check with your relevant business area before commencing with deleting information.
+These schedules are comprehensive but very technical.
+Before deleting information, you should check with your relevant record management, legal and Right to Information areas.